What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Lean mid-tier total — Aconcagua | $9,680 |

-Note: The lean $8,500 in the master table assumes you find the operator deal at $4,500 (smaller groups, shoulder season) and skip the helicopter coverage upgrade.
-Premium mid-tier ($13,000) is Alpine Ascents at $7,200, IFMGA-certified Western lead guide, fully catered base camp, and helicopter coverage.
-This is the peak where climbers most often try to save money and end up paying twice — the failure rate on budget operators is much higher.
+The lean $8,500 in the master table assumes you find the operator deal at $4,500 (smaller groups, shoulder season) and skip the helicopter coverage upgrade.
+Generally, premium mid-tier ($13,000) is Alpine Ascents at $7,200, IFMGA-certified Western lead guide, fully catered base camp, and helicopter coverage.
+Notably, this is the peak where climbers most often try to save money and end up paying twice — the failure rate on budget operators is much higher.
+For the full Aconcagua planning detail, see our Aconcagua progression plan.

 Denali is the most physically demanding mountain on the Seven Summits list short of Everest.
-Three weeks on glacier, hauling sleds, building snow camps, in cold that can drop below -40°F at high camp.
-There are very few low-cost options because the National Park Service permits only six concessionaire-approved guide services to operate on the mountain.
-Below is a typical 22-day West Buttress expedition with a top-tier operator.
+Generally, three weeks on glacier, hauling sleds, building snow camps, in cold that can drop below -40°F at high camp.
+Specifically, there are very few low-cost options because the National Park Service permits only six concessionaire-approved guide services to operate on the mountain.
+Notably, the West Buttress route is the standard for guided expeditions — the more committing routes (Cassin Ridge, Messner Couloir, West Rib) are independent-only.

 |---|---|